Ginger Software: Target segment

 Ginger Software started off targeting people with dyslexia.
-The algorithm underlying the software studied a vast pool of proper sentences in English and builds a model of proper language.
+The algorithm underlying the software studies a vast pool of proper sentences in English and builds a model of proper language.
 The software does not analyze the text at the level of the word, but of the whole sentence.
-Dyslectics can have trouble choosing the right word – hence the attention to the sentence as a whole.
+Dyslexics can have trouble choosing the right word – hence the attention to the sentence as a whole.
 From 2010, Ginger Software included a new target segment in its marketing outreach – users of English as a second language (ESL).
 Its contextual-based writing correction tool could benefit those who are not proficient in the English language.

 Business model

 The main business model for consumers is freemium.
 The free version offers contextual-based grammar and spelling checker with some limitations.
 Its premium features include unlimited access to Grammar Checker, the grammar and spelling checker, and Sentence Rephraser the rephrasing tool.

 Ginger Keyboard is free to download and use, although it does offer in-app purchases like themes and theme packs.
-It also will disable your original spell checker.
+It also disables your original spell checker.

 Ginger also provides a powerful Rest API which can correct full documents in one call.